 Welcome to my site!
 I am a staff scientist in the Earth and Planets Laboratory at the Carnegie Institution for Science in Washington, DC.
 My primary research interest is the physics and chemistry of planetary atmospheres within and beyond the Solar System and what they can tell us about planetary origins and habitability.
 Learn more about my research and areas of study below.

 I received my PhD in Planetary Science from Caltech, where I worked on modeling aerosols and chemistry in the atmospheres of Venus, Mars, Titan, and Pluto, and the atmospheric evolution of terrestrial worlds orbiting M dwarf stars.
-After graduation, I spent a year at NASA Ames Research Center as a NASA Postdoctoral Program Fellow and three years at UC Berkeley as a 51 Pegasi b Postdoctoral Fellow, where I focused on understanding aerosols in exoplanet and brown dwarf atmospheres.
+After graduation, I spent one year at NASA Ames Research Center as a NASA Postdoctoral Program Fellow, three years at UC Berkeley as a 51 Pegasi b Postdoctoral Fellow, and one year at UC Santa Cruz as a NHFP Sagan Fellow.
+During these postdoc years I focused on understanding aerosols in exoplanet and brown dwarf atmospheres.